Tom Hanks: 2000–2009: Established star and expansion

-In 2004, he appeared in three films: The Coen brothers' The Ladykillers, Spielberg's The Terminal and Zemeckis' The Polar Express, a family film for which Hanks played multiple motion capture roles.
+In 2004, he appeared in three films: The Coen brothers' The Ladykillers, Spielberg's The Terminal and Zemeckis's The Polar Express, a family film for which Hanks played multiple motion capture roles.
 In a USA Weekend interview, Hanks discussed how he chooses projects: "[Since] A League of Their Own, it can't be just another movie for me.
 It has to get me going somehow ...
 There has to be some all-encompassing desire or feeling about wanting to do that particular movie.
 I'd like to assume that I'm willing to go down any avenue in order to do it right".
-In August 2005, Hanks was voted in as vice president of the Academy of Motion Picture Arts and Sciences.
+In August 2005, Hanks was voted in as Vice President of the Academy of Motion Picture Arts and Sciences.
 Hanks next starred in The Da Vinci Code (2006), which grossed over US$750 million worldwide.
 In 2006, Hanks topped a 1,500-strong list of "most trusted celebrities" compiled by Forbes magazine.
 He produced the animated children's movie The Ant Bully and Starter for Ten, a comedy about working-class students attempting to win on University Challenge.

 Hanks did voice work for Ken Burns's documentary The War (2007), reading excerpts from World War II-era columns by Al McIntosh.
 Hanks voiced himself in The Simpsons Movie (2007), in which he appeared in an announcement claiming that the U.S. government has lost its credibility and is hence buying some of his.
 He also made an appearance in the credits, expressing a desire to be left alone when he is out in public.
-He starred in Mike Nichols's Charlie Wilson's War (2007) as Democratic Texas Congressman Charles Wilson.
+He starred in Mike Nichols's Charlie Wilson's War (2007) as real-life Democratic Texas Congressman Charles Wilson.
 In the comedy-drama film The Great Buck Howard (2008), Hanks played the on-screen father of a young man (played by Hanks' real-life son Colin) who chooses to work as road manager for a fading mentalist (John Malkovich).
 His character was less than thrilled about his son's career decision.
-In the same year, he executive produced the musical comedy Mamma Mia! and the miniseries John Adams.
+In the same year, he executive produced the hit musical comedy Mamma Mia! and the miniseries John Adams.

 Hanks' next endeavor was Angels & Demons (2009).
 Its April 11, 2007, announcement revealed that Hanks would reprise his role as Robert Langdon, and that he would reportedly receive the highest salary ever for an actor.
-The following day he made his 10th appearance on NBC's Saturday Night Live, impersonating himself for the Celebrity Jeopardy sketch.
+The following day, he made his 10th appearance on NBC's Saturday Night Live, impersonating himself for the Celebrity Jeopardy sketch.
 Hanks produced Spike Jonze's Where The Wild Things Are (2009), based on the children's book by Maurice Sendak.